Thinkin Bout You (Frank Ocean song): Composition

 "Thinkin Bout You" is an R&B song with an atmospheric beat.
 The track is a tender ballad that "retains Ocean's signature mellow, minimalist vibe," reinforced with shimmering synths and silky production.
 Ocean croons smoothly on the song, while employing a falsetto vocal range in certain sections.
 MTV columnist Jenna Hally Rubenstein likens Ocean's singing on "Thinkin Bout You" to Robin Thicke, Justin Timberlake, and Maxwell.
 The version of the song featured on Channel Orange features an additional string section, opening the track with a swell of strings.

 Lyrically, "it's a melancholy record discussing the torturous pain that comes with thinking about someone all the time, even if they may not reciprocate the sentiment."
 The track, being originally written for a woman, can be viewed as unisex composition.
 Following Ocean's revelation that he has been attracted to people of the same sex, some critics noted that lines such as "my eyes don't shed tears, but boy they pour when I'm thinkin bout you" had another additional message, expressing his own thoughts on love.
 The song has been called a forbidden love track, expressing Ocean's turmoil about his own hidden sexuality.
 The refrain "boy" was originally viewed synonym for "wow", though "new urgency" was pumped into the track, adding extra pathos.
 Ocean reminisces about his "first time", with an ex-lover who is addressed as "boy" during the song.
-The track is an apology to an unnamed lover.
-Lines like "a tornado flew around my room before you came," serves as a confession, and "excuse the mess it made, it usually doesn't rain in Southern California" outlines Ocean's own grief about the situation, admitting the situation got out of control.
+In the first lines, Ocean apologizes to the subject of the song as he implies he shed tears over them ("A tornado flew around my room before you came / Excuse the mess it made, it usually doesn't rain in Southern California").

 About Ocean's writing, Pitchfork Media's Jordan Sargent stated that the "strength of his songwriting is his ability to make the unfamiliar feel intensely personal, as if you're a friend that has long known all the particulars of his relationships."
 He continued, "Thinking About You" is also more primal, though.
 The yearning in his falsetto is almost palpable as he flips gender roles and admits that he's been "thinking about forever," while simultaneously questioning if the "girl" even had that kinda thing on her mind."
 Erika Ramirez of Billboard wrote that the track "gives prominence to his songwriting prowess and sonic versatility, as he intertwines the parallel styles of soul, R&B, jazz and even a bit of funk."
 The song has been described as incredibly personal in nature, the "sort of thing that's best sung by the person who wrote it."
 The track telepathically serenades the person who took Ocean's virginity, and in the "motel room of memories Frank talks eternal love, breaking into a sublime Maxwell-esque falsetto that makes a good case for restoring the style to contemporary mainstream R&B."